vivo-community/vivo-scholar-ui/README.md

 ### Scholars WebComponent UI
      cp .env.example .env

-Update the value of GRAPHQL_ENDPOINT to the address of a running instance of Scholars Discovery.
+Update the value of GRAPHQL_ENDPOINT_BASE to the base address (before `/graphql`) of a running instance of Scholars Discovery.
 The default value of one running locally has been prepopulated in `.env.example`

 Set the SITE_NAME, SITE_LOGO to a general name and logo for the entire site